MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/wcf-lob-adapter-sdk/step-2-categorize-the-adapter-and-connection-properties.md

 |Hostname|Connection|
 |EchoInUpperCase|Format|

- In addition to those changes, you will also modify the Dispose method of **EchoAdapterHandlerBase**.
+ In addition to those changes, you also modify the Dispose method of **EchoAdapterHandlerBase**.

  For the adapter properties exposed by the echo adapter, see the adapter properties section of the [Tutorial 1: Develop the Echo Adapter](../../adapters-and-accelerators/wcf-lob-adapter-sdk/tutorial-1-develop-the-echo-adapter.md).

 ## Prerequisites
  Before you begin this step, you must complete [Step 1: Use the WCF LOB Adapter Development Wizard to Create the Echo Adapter Project](../../adapters-and-accelerators/wcf-lob-adapter-sdk/step-1-use-the-wcf-lob-adapter-development-wizard-to-create-the-echo-adapter.md).
-You should also be familiar with the <xref:System.ServiceModel.Configuration.BindingElementExtensionElement> and <xref:System.ServiceModel.Configuration.StandardBindingElement> classes.
+You should also be familiar with the `System.ServiceModel.Configuration.BindingElementExtensionElement` and `System.ServiceModel.Configuration.StandardBindingElement` classes.

-### To update the EchoAdapterHandlerBase Dispose method
+## Update the EchoAdapterHandlerBase Dispose method

 1. In **Solution Explorer**, double-click the **EchoAdapterHandlerBase.cs** file.